ankit2singh/PythonPlayground/readme.md

-## this is my repo for python codes
+## This is my repo for python codes
+This repository is a private repository